okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 **Changelog:**

+* Jul 12, 2018: Updated to use Spring Boot 2.0.3, Okta Spring Boot Starter 0.6.0, and Okta React 1.0.2.
+You can see the code changes in the example app via pull requests on GitHub: [master-branch#4](https://github.com/oktadeveloper/spring-boot-react-example/pull/4), [okta-branch#5](https://github.com/oktadeveloper/spring-boot-react-example/pull/5).
+Changes to this article can be viewed in [okta/okta.github.io#2012](https://github.com/okta/okta.github.io/pull/2012).
 * Apr 10, 2018: Updated to use Spring Boot 1.5.12, Okta Spring Boot Starter 0.4.0, and Okta React 1.0.0.
 You can see the code changes in the example app via pull requests on GitHub: [master#3](https://github.com/oktadeveloper/spring-boot-react-example/pull/3), [okta#2](https://github.com/oktadeveloper/spring-boot-react-example/pull/2).
 Changes to this article can be viewed in [okta/okta.github.io#1942](https://github.com/okta/okta.github.io/pull/1942).